Colossae: Middle Ages

-Byzantine period and decline
+Byzantine period

-The city's fame and renowned status continued into the Byzantine period, and in 858, it was distinguished as a Metropolitan See.
-The Byzantines also built the church of St. Michael in the vicinity of Colossae, one of the largest church buildings in the Middle East.
-Nevertheless, sources suggest that the town may have decreased in size or may even been completely abandoned due to Arab invasions in the seventh and eighth centuries, forcing the population to flee to resettle in the nearby city of Chonai (modern day Honaz).
+The city's fame and renowned status continued into the Byzantine period, when the settlement was distinguished in 858 as a Metropolitan See and possibly served as the capital of the Thracesian Theme from the 7th to the 11th century.
+The Byzantines also built the Church of Archangel Michael in the vicinity of Chonae, one of the largest churches in the Middle East.
+The town may have decreased in size, or may have even been temporarily abandoned due to Arab invasions in the 7th and 8th centuries, but it soon recovered and became a vital economic and religious center.